espinoco/espinoco.github.io/README.md

 This site uses [deno](https://github.com/denoland/deno) as the JavaScript runtime and [lume](https://github.com/lumeland/lume) as the static site generator.

-- The `src` directory includes all of the pages to be generated.
-- The `_includes` directory includes the layouts of the site.
-- The `_data.yml` file stores the shared data across pages.

-Each page needs a front matter with a `title` variable with the title of the page which is set as the `h1` heading.

-There are two kinds of pages, the nav pages and the non-nav pages.
-The nav pages are listed in the navigation element and non-nav pages are listed in the homepage.
-- To make a page a nav page, set the variable `is_nav_page` to `true`, then set the `nav_text` variable to the text to display in the nav link, and then set the `nav_order` to a strictly increasing integer to set its order in the nav element.
-- The non-nav pages require no specific variables to be set, they'll get listed in the homepage and use the `title` variable as the text for the link to that page.

 ## Dependencies

 | Project    | Version |